JingShing-Tools/Pixel-Art-Filter-python/README.md

   * Use scroll down to scale down
   * Use mouse mid button to make image back to original pos and scale rate
   * Can drag image now by left click and moving mouse
+* Add dict to save sets to make code more flexible.

 ## Usage
 You can click pic to watch vid.